 - Checkbox, represents the check column.
 You can de-/select questions to practice them

 - T, stands for Type and displays an image of the question type used for the given question

-- Approved, shows whether a teacher has approved the question or not (✗ = not approved, ✓ = approved).
+- S, stands for State and displays whether a teacher has approved or disapproved the question (✗ = not approved, ✓ = approved).
 Other states are = new and = changed.

 - Question, shows the question name

-- Actions, doesn’t have a title, but it will show different icons depending the available actions (preview, edit, delete)
+- Actions, doesn’t have a title, but it will show different icons depending the available actions (preview, edit, delete, hide)

 - Created by, shows the question creator and the creation date.
 This field may be anonymized and not show the creator’s name

 - Tags, shows tags assigned to a question